erikryan-s/google-books/README.md

 -   Give feedback to the user when no book results can be found for the query.
 -   When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.

-## Lifecycle & Implementation details
+## Lifecycle and Implementation details

+### Tech Used

+-   HTML
+-   CSS
+-   Sass
+-   JavaScript
+-   Google Books API
+-   Fetch
+-   Async/await

 ### Breakdown of logic

+// write here

 ## Design inspirations